apache/flink-connector-rabbitmq/flink-connector-rabbitmq/README.md

-# License of the Rabbit MQ Connector
+# License of the RabbitMQ Connector

 Flink's RabbitMQ connector defines a Maven dependency on the "RabbitMQ AMQP Java Client", is triple-licensed under the Mozilla Public License 1.1 ("MPL"), the GNU General Public License version 2 ("GPL") and the Apache License version 2 ("ASL").